 Who is it for?

-John Drake House welcomes single, homeless young people aged 16-24 years (both sexes).
+Norwich Central welcomes single, homeless young people aged 16-24 years (both sexes).
 Residents have medium to high needs and risk, with a high tolerance to alcohol and substance misuse.

 Entry is via HAF (Hostel Accommodation Form) referrals from agencies, self referrals and YMCA Housing Services.
 John Drake House is particularly suited to young people who are looked after, leaving care or in crisis requiring emergency admission.